 Cooking for the poor and farm workers was a cauldron over an open fire and included porridge, stews, broths, and soups.
 Wheat was very hard to grow in Scotland with the difficult climate and poor soil and the wealthy were easily identified, as their diet would include bread and pastry and the use of spit roasting for meat, a dish inaccessible to the poor.

 The Scottish Kitchen Today

 Scotland is celebrated for its baking and puddings.
 A Clootie Dumpling, again not unlike an English suet pudding with a suet pastry case filled with dried fruits.
 Scottish shortbread is legendary as are oatcakes and pancakes.
-No list would be complete without Crannachan which incorporates some of Scotland’s most famous ingredients - raspberries, oats, and whiskey – or Tablet the delicious fudge-like confection made from sugar, cream, condensed milk, and butter.
+No list would be complete without Crannachan which incorporates some of Scotland’s most famous ingredients–raspberries, oats, and whisky–or Tablet the delicious fudge-like confection made from sugar, cream, condensed milk, and butter.

 Whiskey From Scotland Is Prized Among Connoisseurs

 Scottish distillers have made a great contribution to the fame of Scotland with their manufacture of whiskey.
-Scotch whiskey is regarded as ‘the’ whiskey.
+Scotch whisky is regarded as ‘the’ whisky.
 It is prized among connoisseurs with its variety of aromas and flavors.